github-autoupdate-wpmu/comment-form-text/README.md

+# Comment Form Text

 **INACTIVE NOTICE: This plugin is unsupported by WPMUDEV, we've published it here for those technical types who might want to fork and maintain it for their needs.**

+## Translations

+Translation files can be found at https://github.com/wpmudev/translations

 Simply add text, php or javascript to your comment form with Comment Form Text.